PSG and Nice, see out a 0-0 draw at the Parc des Princes on Wednesday

-Home crowd left stunned by Empoli, as Aurelio Andreazzoli’s squad seals victory
+Home crowd left stunned by Marseille, as Jorge Sampaoli’s squad seals victory

-This result takes Roberto D’Aversa’s team to 9 points in the competition
+This result takes Oliver Dall’Oglio’s squad to 22 points in the competition

 Italy’s Serie A is steeped in history and it is one of the biggest European football leagues that there is.
 It’s where famous clubs like Juventus, Inter and AC Milan battle for the scudetto, the league title.
 With intensely fierce derby matches and legendary players earning cult status among supporters, Serie A is a passion-filled football league.